Disease/Disorder

 Epidemiology including risk factors and primary prevention

-COPD is the third leading cause of death globally and affects 384 million people worldwide.3 In the United States, it effects 6.4% of the population, approximately 15.7 million, and is the cause of approximately 120,000 deaths each year.3 While tobacco smoking is the most common cause, chronic exposure to environmental fumes, and dust are causative elements in COPD.
+COPD is the third leading cause of death globally and affects 384 million people worldwide.3 In the United States, it affects 6.4% of the population, approximately 15.7 million, and is the cause of approximately 120,000 deaths each year.3 While tobacco smoking is the most common cause, chronic exposure to environmental fumes, and dust are causative elements in COPD.
 The prevalence of COPD in areas of high environmental pollution of individuals who never smoked is 30%.

 Patho-anatomy/physiology

-Microscopically, within the airways, there is fibrosis, increased goblets cells contributing to mucus gland hyperplasia, narrowing, and reduction in the number of small airways leading to reduced airflow.4,5 Most increased inflammatory cells seen in chronic bronchitis are CD8+ T-lymphocytes, neutrophils, and CD68+ monocytes/macrophages, contrasted with asthma, where CD4+ T-lymphocytes and eosinophils predominate with increased interleukin (IL)-4 and IL-5.
-Recently, sputum eosinophils have been demonstrated as a biomarker of severity, frequent exacerbations, and high degree of emphysematous changes on chest computed tomography in patients with COPD.In emphysema, fiber destruction due to imbalance of proteases and their inhibitors results in destruction of alveolar walls.
-This leads to reduced gas exchange, permanent airspace enlargement.
+Histological changes associated with COPD include fibrosis of the airways, increased goblets cells contributing to mucus gland hyperplasia as well as narrowing and reduction in the number of small airways leading to reduced airflow.4,5 Most increased inflammatory cells seen in chronic bronchitis are CD8+ T-lymphocytes, neutrophils, and CD68+ monocytes/macrophages, contrasted with asthma, where CD4+ T-lymphocytes and eosinophils predominate with increased interleukin (IL)-4 and IL-5.
+Recently, sputum eosinophils have been demonstrated as a biomarker of severity, frequent exacerbations, and high degree of emphysematous changes on chest computed tomography in patients with COPD.4 In emphysema, fiber destruction due to imbalance of proteases and their inhibitors results in destruction of alveolar walls.
+This leads to reduced gas exchange and permanent airspace enlargement.
 Finally, smooth muscle and intimal hyperplasia within the pulmonary vasculature is thought to occur as a consequence of chronic hypoxia.5 Reduced airflow and alveolar destruction culminate to hyperinflation and diaphragmatic dysfunction.5,6

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)